paolonappi/pn-maven-exercise-001/README.md

 # pn-maven-exercise-it-academy
-Simple exercise for Maven learners of the IT Learning & Training Academy
+Simple exercise for new Maven learners of the IT Learning & Training Academy

 Exercise goals